Surgical Risks and Potential Complications of Tummy Tuck Surgery

 Suboptimal Aesthetic Result: You may be disappointed with the results of surgery.
 Under-treatment with residual laxity and looseness or over-treatment with excessive tightness of the skin can occur with the flattening of regional contours and the widening or thickening of scars.
 Considerable care is used to achieve the optimum shape, but for a variety of reasons, the ultimate results may be suboptimal.
 At times, it is desirable to perform additional procedures to improve your results.

 Deep Vein Thrombosis (DVT) and Pulmonary Complications: Deep vein thrombosis is rare but worrisome complication of plastic surgery.
 It represents formation of blood clots in the deep veins of the legs during anesthesia and surgery.
 Although a sequential compression device will be used to reduce the risks, a few patients may still develop DVTs.
 Pulmonary complications may occur secondarily to the migration of the vein blood clots into the lungs (pulmonary emboli) or partial collapse of the lungs after general anesthesia.
 Should either of these complications occur, you may require hospitalization and additional treatment.
 Pulmonary emboli can be life-threatening or fatal in some circumstances.
+Dr Agha is a board-certified surgeon.
+Click Here for more General information on the Tummy Tuck Surgery Procedure.

 Long Term Effects: Subsequent alterations in body contour may occur as the result of aging, weight loss or gain, pregnancy, or other circumstances unrelated to the above procedures.
+Click Here to read more information on a Full Tummy Tuck and Click Here for more information on The Recovery Process.

 Contraindications for Abdominoplasty Plastic Surgery